 - 1 pound ground beef we use grass fed ground beef with heart from our farm — here's where to get healthy pastured meats online if you don't have a good local source

-- Chopped onions
+- 1/4 cup Chopped onions

 - 1/2 cup hot water

-- Optional extras: tomatoes or salsa lettuce, sour cream, shredded cheese, diced peppers, avocado, rice, etc.
+- Optional extras: tomatoes or salsa, lettuce, sour cream, shredded cheese, diced peppers, avocado, rice, etc.

 To make these grassfed beef burritos even better:

-I almost forgot, if you want to make them even more dreamy, then fill your tortillas, wrap it up as good as you can, and fry the sides in a pan with butter – it gives it a nice crisp!
+If you want to make them even more dreamy, then fill your tortillas, wrap it up as good as you can, and fry the sides in a pan with butter – it gives it a nice crisp!
 You could even make them into chimichangas if you have lard – just put enough in the pan to cover the bottom and when it’s hot, fry both sides until golden and crispy.
 Remember, traditional fats like butter and lard are good for you – it’s hard to believe, but true, and thank God!
 Read more at this page with posts on healthy fats.

 More you might like: